Characters: Game Of Thrones House Stark

 - The Fettered: In contrast to the Lannisters.

-- Generation Xerox: 3 of Ned's sons seem to each embody one of his traits.
-Robb has his leadership skills (both in war and peace), Bran has his father's Nerves of Steel and his overriding concern for his subjects (literally begging for Ser Rodrik's life) and Jon has Ned's solemn, serious demeanour and rigid sense of honor.
+- Generation Xerox: All of Ned's children seem to embody one of his traits.
+Robb has his leadership skills (both in war and peace), Bran has his father's Nerves of Steel and his overriding concern for his subjects (literally begging for Ser Rodrik's life) as well as his friendship with the children of Howland Reed, Ned's best friend.
+Jon has Ned's solemn demeanor, his rigid sense of honor and strong leadership skills.
+Arya has Ned's fierce commitment to justice and love and empathy for the small-folk.
+Sansa, despite her earlier infatuation for Joffrey, has his idealism, love for family and her home, Winterfell.

 - Good Old Ways: They still keep to the traditions of the First Men: honor, bravery, belief in the old gods, and "the man who passes the sentence should swing the sword".